-Every command shall have the notify bit set to one.
-The data transfer commands shall not be considered complete until successful completion notification has been given..
+Every command shall have the ORB notify bit set to one.
+The data transfer commands shall not be considered complete until successful completion notification has been given and allowed to proceed to the higher protocol layers until the commands are signaled as being complete.
 This is necessary to avoid duplication of the commands in the data stream.